- Who runs GEMSAS?

 - I’ve done a postgraduate degree, do I calculate my GPA on that or on my undergraduate degree?

-In general, postgraduate qualifications such as Masters, PhDs, or postgraduate diplomas, are not included in GPA calculations and selection is based on the performance in the most recent undergraduate degree only, including an Honours year if applicable.
+Postgraduate qualifications such as Masters, PhDs, or postgraduate diplomas, may be included in GPA calculations.
 However, because schools do have different rules surrounding the use of these qualifications you should read the school entries in this Guide or contact your preferred schools directly for advice.

-Some exceptions: Graduate Diploma, Postgraduate diploma, Masters and PhD results are used for the GPA calculation for admission to the University of Queensland (where these awards are deemed to be the ‘key degree’).
+- Graduate Diploma, Postgraduate diploma, Masters and PhD results are currently used for the GPA calculation for admission to the University of Queensland (where these awards are deemed to be the ‘key degree’).
 See UQ’s school entry in this Guide for further information.

-Griffith University will award a GPA of 7.00 for each equivalent full time year taken to complete a Research Masters (the remainder of the GPA will be taken from your most recently completed Bachelor degree) and an overall GPA of 7:00 for PhDs.
+- Griffith awards a GPA of 7.00 for each equivalent full time year taken to complete a Masters by Research only (the remainder of the GPA will be taken from your most recently completed key degree) and an overall GPA of 7.00 is given for a completed PhD.

-The University of Notre Dame Australia, Fremantle and Sydney will include Graduate Diplomas and Masters by Coursework, completed by 31 July the year of application, in the 3-year FTE GPA calculation.
+- The University of Notre Dame Australia, Fremantle and Sydney will include Graduate Diplomas and Masters by Coursework, completed by 31 July 2018, in the 3-year FTE GPA calculation.

 - Who uses postgraduate study in GPA calculations?